NhanAZ/Stuff/PMBigLogs.md

 - Fixed netherite items being destroyed by lava.
 - Fireproof entities no longer display the burning animation when in fire or lava.
 This does not apply to creative players, who are immortal rather than being fireproof.
 - Fixed frosted ice melting in certain conditions which didn't match vanilla Bedrock.

+# 5.3.4
+Released 1st August 2023.

+## Included releases
+This release includes changes from the following releases:
+- [4.23.4](https://github.com/pmmp/PocketMine-MP/blob/4.23.4/changelogs/4.23.md#4234) - Item entity lag fix

+This release contains no other significant changes.

+# 5.4.0
+Released 1st August 2023.

+**For Minecraft: Bedrock Edition 1.20.10**

+This is a minor feature update, including a handful of new gameplay features, new plugin APIs and improvements to error reporting.

+**Plugin compatibility:** Plugins for previous 5.x versions will run unchanged on this release, unless they use internal APIs, reflection, or packages like the `pocketmine\network\mcpe`  or `pocketmine\data` namespace.
+Do not update plugin minimum API versions unless you need new features added in this release.

+**WARNING: If your plugin uses the `pocketmine\network\mcpe` namespace, you're not shielded by API change constraints.**
+Consider using the `mcpe-protocol` directive in `plugin.yml` as a constraint if you're using packets directly.

+## General
+- Improved error reporting for async task and thread crashes.
+- Players may now have different creative inventories.

+## Gameplay
+### General
+- Added support for 1.5-block height sneaking.
+- Fixed missing player arm swing and sounds when punching the air.

+### Blocks
+- Implemented the following new blocks:
+  - Big Dripleaf Head
+  - Big Dripleaf Stem
+  - Small Dripleaf
+- Acacia saplings now grow into acacia trees.
+- Fixed melon and pumpkin stems not attaching to the correct block when growing.
+- Various blocks now drop more items when mined with a compatible tool enchanted with Fortune.

+### Items
+- Implemented Strong Slowness potion.
+- Implemented Fortune enchantment.

+## API
+### `pocketmine\block`
+- The following new classes have been added:
+  - `utils\FortuneDropHelper` - utility methods for calculating the drop counts for Fortune-affected blocks
+- The following new API methods have been added:
+  - `protected Block->getAdjacentSupportType(int $facing) : utils\SupportType` - returns the type of support provided by the block in the given direction on the adjacent face

+### `pocketmine\entity`
+- The following new API constants have been added:
+  - `Living::DEFAULT_KNOCKBACK_FORCE`
+  - `Living::DEFAULT_KNOCKBACK_VERTICAL_LIMIT`

+### `pocketmine\entity\animation`
+- `ConsumingItemAnimation` now accepts `Living` instances instead of just `Human`.

+### `pocketmine\event`
+- The following new classes have been added:
+  - `PlayerMissSwingEvent` - called when the player attempts the attack action (left click on desktop) without any target
+    - This is possible thanks to the introduction of new flags in `PlayerAuthInputPacket` in Bedrock 1.20.10
+- The following new API methods have been added:
+  - `public EntityDamageByEntityEvent->getVerticalKnockBackLimit() : float`
+  - `public EntityDamageByEntityEvent->setVerticalKnockBackLimit(float $verticalKnockBackLimit) : void` - sets the max vertical velocity that can result from the victim being knocked back

+### `pocketmine\player`
+- The following new API methods have been added:
+  - `public Player->getCreativeInventory() : pocketmine\inventory\CreativeInventory`
+  - `public Player->setCreativeInventory(pocketmine\inventory\CreativeInventory $inventory) : void`
+  - `public Player->missSwing() : void` - performs actions associated with the attack action when there is no target (see `PlayerMissSwingEvent`)

+### `pocketmine\scheduler`
+- Cancellation functionality has been removed from `AsyncTask`, as it didn't make any sense and wasn't used by anything for what it was intended for.
+  - It broke sequential task execution - later tasks might depend on state from earlier tasks
+  - It didn't actually cancel the task anyway - at best, it prevented it from running, but couldn't interrupt it (though interrupting a task does not make sense either)
+- The following API methods have been deprecated, and their functionality has been removed:
+  - `AsyncTask->hasCancelledRun()`
+  - `AsyncTask->cancelRun()`

+## Internals
+- Uncaught exceptions and fatal errors in `AsyncTask`, threads extending `pocketmine\thread\Thread`, and `pocketmine\thread\Worker` are now recorded in crashdumps, making it significantly easier to debug errors in these areas.
+- JWT signature DER <-> raw conversions are now handled in-house using code in `JwtUtils`
+  - Due to the simplicity of the conversion and only requiring a tiny subset of the ASN.1 spec, it didn't make much sense to introduce another dependency.
+  - `fgrosse/phpasn1` is no longer required.
+This package was abandoned by its author and only used by PocketMine-MP for this one purpose.
+- Various usages of `Closure::fromCallable()` have been replaced by PHP 8.1 first-class callable syntax.
+- Blocks requiring support shifted to a "can be supported at" model, rather than "can be supported by".
+  - This model reduces repeated logic when placing and performing nearby block updates (no need to hardcode facing everywhere).
+  - In addition, this change facilitates the use of the newly introduced `Block->getAdjacentSupportType()` API method, reducing boilerplate support-type checking code.
+- Bell block code has been simplified and cleaned up.
+- `TallGrass` and `DoubleTallGrass` now use a shared `TallGrassTrait` to reduce code duplication.